dotnet/designs/accepted/2024/net10.md

 Proposal:

 * Fail the build if the TFM is `net10` or `net11` with an error message
-  > This framework syntax is unsupported because it's unambiguous.
+  > This framework syntax is unsupported because it's ambiguous.
 If you mean
   > .NET Framework 1.0, use `net1.0`.
 If you mean .NET 10, use `net10.0`.
 * If the TFM is neither `net10` nor `net11`, produce a warning if it doesn't contain a period: